RasmusEdvardsen/SubredditBattleRoyale/README.md

 * Figure out way for onlyOwner to add/remove subreddits.
 * Have list of winners of each season in a mapping?
 Probably not needed, can probably get events (logs) from web3.js or ethers libraries.
 * Should configure CORS on backend thru az cli deploy script, and same for backend URI env var for frontend
 * Consider Vue+typescript instead of React.
 More familiar with Vue.
+Change architecture diagram to reflect this.

 ## Progress
 * [Frontend](https://subredditbattleroyale.z16.web.core.windows.net/)